crumplecup/crumplecup.github.io/content/latex_flow.md

 > \
 > \

-# Editor of Choice {#editor}
+# Editor of Choice - NeoVim {#editor}

 Previously I used [RStudio](https://www.rstudio.com/) for R and [IntelliJ](https://www.jetbrains.com/idea/) for everything else code related.
 These programs are feature rich, but bloated and heavy, consuming significant amounts of RAM.
 Latex editors that I tried, including [Scribus](https://www.scribus.net/), are light-weight but not feature-rich enough.
 [NeoVim](https://neovim.io/) is a current iteration of the storied Vim text editor, modernized to include many of the features of IntelliJ, VSCode and other IDEs, while remaining light-weight, responsive and powerful.
 Vim works very differently from other text editors, and this can be a good thing, but the lack of common ground with prior experience can slow down the learning process, especially at first.
 I recommend the article [Learn Vim for the Last Time](https://danielmiessler.com/study/vim/) by Daniel Miessler, which makes the case for why to use Vim better than I can.

 Instead of a settings menu, Vim uses a configuration file, allowing maximum flexibility in customization.
 But if you are not used to mucking around in configuration files, getting your settings just right will take trial and error.
-On my system with Neovim, the location in is ~/.config/nvim/init.vim.
+On my system with NeoVim, the location in is ~/.config/nvim/init.vim.
 Learning to use the default configuration is helpful when you are working on new or random machines, but selective customization is key to an ergonomic and productive flow.

 ## Plugin Management {#plugins}